-The Landregan Lecture brings to the University of Dallas campus nationally prominent figures, whose area of expertise reflects the many interests that have animated University of Dallas alumnus Steven T. Landregan throughout his long, distinguished, and continuing career of service to the Catholic Church in North Texas.
+The Landregan Lecture brings to the University of Dallas campus nationally prominent figures, whose areas of expertise reflect the many interests that have animated University of Dallas alumnus Steven T. Landregan throughout his long, distinguished, and continuing career of service to the Catholic Church in North Texas.

-Read a brief account of the first thirteen lectures in the series.
+Read a brief account of the first fourteen lectures in the series.

 To donate to the Landregan Lecture online, click here.
 You will be redirected to a online donation portal.
 Simply designate your gift to the Landregan Lecture.
+If you prefer to pay by check, please contact us and we can gladly send you a pledge card and envelope.
 Thank you in advance for your gift!

-In 2011, the School of Ministry celebrated the thirteenth annual Landregan Lecture, which honors Steven T. Landregan, archivist, author, and former editor of the Texas Catholic.
-Previous speakers of the Landregan Lecture have included Br.
+In 2012, the School of Ministry celebrated the fourteenth annual Landregan Lecture, which honors Steven T. Landregan, archivist, author, and former editor of the Texas Catholic.
+Previous speakers of the Landregan Lecture have included Rev. James Martin, S.J., Br.
 Guy Consolmagno Consolmagno, S.J., Dr. Barbara Reid, Amy-Jill Levine, Dr. Miguel Diaz, John Allen, Margaret O'Brien Steinfels, Joseph Martos, Rev. Joseph A. Fitzmyer, S.J., Archbishop Michael Sheehan, R. Scott Appleby, Toni Craven, and Robert Barron.
 Visit this page to view past lectures.